lenchv/hive-driver/docs/readme.md

 ## Status

-You may notice, that most of the operations return [Status](/lib/dto/Status.ts) that helps you to define the state of the operation.
+You may notice, that most of the operations return [Status](/lib/dto/Status.ts) that helps you to determine the state of an operation.
 Also, status contains the error.

 ## Finalize